The Apprenticeship

 with yards of fishing line.
 The fragile

 earth tones already fading.
-I titled
+Each poem

-each poem on the apprenticeship
+on the apprenticeship I titled

 “Caesura,” included a visible